Are you looking for a quiet, off-the-grid location in Bali to enjoy a romantic sunset away from the massive crowds?

 How to Get to Tegal Wangi Beach

-Tegal Wangi beach is located just between Ngurah Rai airport and more popular beaches in Bukit Peninsula like Dreamland beach or Balangan beach.
+Tegal Wangi Beach is located just between Ngurah Rai airport and more popular beaches in Bukit Peninsula Bali like Dreamland beach or Balangan beach.

 If you are based in South Bali (Nusa Dua, Uluwatu, Jimbaran, Kuta beach), it should take you about 30 minutes to get to Tegal Wangi beach.
 I started in Sanur on the east coast, and it took me just about an hour.